zoom/meetingsdk-web-sample/README.md

 # Web Client SDK

-## Please Note: It is strongly recommended to upgrade to version 1.7.7 before May 30th.
-Otherwise version 1.7.6 and below will no longer be operational.
-Using Web SDK 1.7.6 or below you will be able to join meetings but you will not be able to access audio, video, screen sharing, chat, or closed caption.
+## Please note that as of January 10th, all older versions of the Web SDK (versions 1.8.3 and below) will no longer have computer audio functionality within meetings.
+Please upgrade to version 1.8.5 or above to avoid service disruption.

 Zoom offers a web based HTML5 client that is used in environments where the end users cannot download zoom desktop clients due to internal IT restrictions or in very low bandwidth environments.